The Jerome Avenue “El”

 -

 We’ve all heard the adage, “Necessity is the mother of invention” so many times that it may have ceased to have much meaning for many of us, but survival pressures and challenges have directly resulted in the development of ever-more-sophisticated coping strategies, including new tools, medical advances and technological innovations throughout history.
 Human adaptability has given rise to the many incredible acts of endurance, ingenuity, creativity, heroism and sacrifice that inspire us.
-You and I and all our fellow humans are born survivors.

 -